rightjs/rightjs-docs/docs/en/docs/dom/window.md

 # Window

-The `window` object in RightJS has it's own portion of extensions that might help you to deal with sizes and scrolls in a cross browsing way.
+The `window` object has its own portion of extensions in RightJS which help you to deal with sizes and scrolls in a cross-browser way.

 ### #sizes

     sizes() -> Object {x: NN , y: NN }

-Returns the window internal space sizes
+Returns the window's internal space sizes.

     window.sizes();